RISElabQueens/PR-Accelerator/README.md

 - time_to_second_response[hour]: The time to receive the second response in hours
 - first_response_period: First response in time wise categorization form.
 - after_first_response_period: Time after the first response in time wise categorization form.
+- bot_first: True if the bot is the first responder of the pull request.

 # Usage